 Business and information technology consultants

 Effective January 1, 2023, if specified criteria are met, the Employment Standards Act, 2000 (ESA) will not apply to individuals who meet the definition of business consultant or information technology consultant under the ESA.

 Temporary ESA rules no longer in effect

 In response to the COVID-19 pandemic, the Ontario government made a regulation that changed certain Employment Standards Act, 2000 (ESA) rules during the COVID-19 period.
 The temporary rules ended on July 30, 2022.
-We are in the process of updating this guide with more detailed information.
-Please continue to check this guide for more information in the coming days.

 Written policy on electronic monitoring

 Employers that employ 25 or more employees on January 1 of any year must have a written policy on electronic monitoring in place by March 1 of that year.
 The employer must, within the specified timeframes, provide a copy of the policy to its employees and to assignment employees who are assigned to perform work for that employer.

 The policy must state whether the employer electronically monitors employees.
 If the employer does, the policy must include:

 - a description of how, and in what circumstances, the employer may electronically monitor employees